-The next stage of construction was instigated by Richard the Lionheart (1189-99) before leaving for the crusade.
-He left the Tower in the hands of his Chancellor, William Longchamp, Bishop of Ely who added significantly to its defences doubling the Tower in size.
-While Richard was away his brother John besieged the Tower, Longchamp held out until lack of supplies forced him to surrender.
-Richard regained control on his return to England in 1194 forgiving John and naming him as his successor.
+The next stage of construction was instigated by Richard the Lionheart (1189-99) before leaving for the Crusade.
+He left the Tower in the hands of his Chancellor, William Longchamp, Bishop of Ely who added significantly to its defenses, doubling the Tower in size.
+While Richard was away his brother John besieged the Tower, and Longchamp held out until lack of supplies forced him to surrender.
+Richard regained control on his return to England in 1194, forgiving John and naming him as his successor.
 When John became King he often stayed in the Tower.

 A major extension of the Tower included the building of the Wakefield and the Lanthorn Towers which were undertaken by John’s son Henry III (1216-72).
-Henry had to take refuse from his rebellious barons at the Tower in 1238 and set about building defensive walls which he reinforced by nine new towers, he also surrounded it with a moat.
-In 1240 Henry moved into the Tower on a permanent basis and further developed it with additional buildings including a church and a great hall and turned the White Tower into a Palace.
+Henry had to take refuge from his rebellious Barons at the Tower in 1238 and set about building defensive walls which he reinforced by nine new towers.
+He also surrounded it with a moat.
+In 1240 Henry moved into the Tower on a permanent basis and further developed it with additional buildings, including a church and a great hall, and turned the White Tower into a Palace.

-One of the most famous stories of the Tower relates to the two princesses Edward V and his brother, Richard who were the two sons of Edward IV.
+One of the most famous stories of the Tower relates to the two princes - Edward V and his brother, Richard, who were the two sons of Edward IV.
 They were placed in the Tower by their uncle Richard, their Protector.
-A short while later they disappeared and many believe that Richard was responsible for their deaths with Richard becoming Richard III.
+A short while later they disappeared and many believe that Richard was responsible for their deaths, with Richard becoming Richard III.

-When Henry VII moved into the Tower in 1485 after killing Richard III in a battle he formed a personal bodyguard called the Yeoman Warders, who to this day still guard the tower and act as guides for tourists.
+When Henry VII moved into the Tower in 1485 after killing Richard III in a battle, he formed a personal bodyguard called the Yeoman Warders, whom to this day still guard the tower and act as guides for tourists.

-Today visitors entering the Tower along a short causeway to the Middle Tower built in the late 13th century.
+Today, visitors enter the Tower along a short causeway to the Middle Tower built in the late 13th century.
 The archway, together with those of the Byward Tower and the Bloody Tower, were defended by portcullises, two of which remain.
 Passing through the Byward Tower archway you enter Water Lane.
 Leading from Water Lane is Mint Street, which is where until 1810, the Royal Mint stood.
-Along Water Lane is St Thomas Tower built by Edward I between 1275 – 1279 to provide accommodation for the King and a new water entrance to the tower.
-This being known as Traitors Gate due to prisoners accused of treason being brought to the Tower via this gate.
+Along Water Lane is St Thomas Tower built by Edward I between 1275 – 1279 to provide accommodation for the King and a new water entrance to the Tower.
+This became known as Traitors Gate as prisoners accused of treason were brought to the Tower via this gate.

 Also at the side of Tower Green is the Queen's House, built around 1530, probably for Queen Anne Boleyn, she lived there for 18 days while awaiting her execution.
 The last prisoner to stay in the Queen's House was Rudolf Hess, the Deputy Fuhrer of Nazi Germany.

-Within the Tower are eight ravens, legend has it that if the Ravens ever leave the Tower England will fall; consequently their wings are clipped to prevent them from flying away.
-They are cared for by the Raven master, a duty of one of the Yeomen Warders.
+Within the Tower are eight ravens, and legend has it that if the Ravens ever leave the Tower, England will fall; consequently their wings are clipped to prevent them from flying away.
+They are cared for by the Raven Master, a duty of one of the Yeoman Warders.

 The Tower of London has played a significant part in English history; it has in the past been seen as a symbol of royal power but is now an instantly recognisable symbol of England.